Infinite root stacks and quasi-coherent sheaves on logarithmic schemes: The small fppf site of an and Kato's Kummer-flat site

 Using Lemma~\ref{lem:refine-to-irs} we can also prove a converse to Proposition~\ref{kfl.morphisms}.

-\begin{theorem} Let $f\colon Y \arr X$ be a morphism of \fs logarithmic structures, such that the underlying morphism of schemes is locally of finite presentation.
-Then $\infroot{f}\colon \infroot{Y} \arr \infroot{X}$ is flat, finitely presented and representable if and only if $f$ is Kummer-flat. \end{theorem}
+\begin{theorem} Let $f\colon Y \arr X$ be a morphism of \fs logarithmic schemes, such that the underlying morphism of schemes is locally of finite presentation.
+Then $\infroot{f}\colon \infroot{Y} \arr \infroot{X}$ is flat, locally finitely presented and representable if and only if $f$ is Kummer-flat. \end{theorem}

+\begin{proof} The ``if'' part of the statement follows directly from Proposition \ref{kfl.morphisms}.
+Let us prove the converse.